 \section{Abstract}

-Robotic loco-manipulation tasks often involve contact-rich interactions with the environment, requiring the joint modeling of contact force and robot position.
+Robotic loco-manipulation often involves contact-rich interactions with the environment, requiring the joint modeling of contact force and robot position.
 However, recent visuomotor policies often focus solely on learning position or force control, overlooking their co-learning.
-In this work, we propose the first unified policy for legged robots that jointly models force and position control learned without reliance on force sensors.
+We propose the first unified policy for legged robots that jointly models force and position control learned without relying on force sensors.
 By simulating diverse combinations of position and force commands alongside external disturbance forces, we use \acl{rl} to learn a policy that estimates forces from historical robot states and compensates for them through position and velocity adjustments.
 This policy enables a wide range of manipulation behaviors under varying force and position inputs, including position tracking, force application, force tracking, and compliant interactions.
-Furthermore, we demonstrate that the learned policy enhances trajectory-based imitation learning pipelines by incorporating essential contact information through its force estimation module, achieving approximately $\sim$39.5\% higher success rates across four challenging contact-rich manipulation tasks compared to position-control policies.
-Extensive experiments on both a quadrupedal manipulator and a humanoid robot validate the versatility and robustness of the proposed policy across diverse scenarios.
+Moreover, we demonstrate that the learned policy enhances trajectory-based imitation learning pipelines by incorporating essential contact information through its force estimation module, achieving approximately $\sim$39.5\% higher success rates in four challenging contact-rich manipulation tasks over position-control policies.
+Experiments on both a quadrupedal manipulator and a humanoid robot validate the versatility and robustness of the proposed policy in diverse scenarios.

 \keywords{Unified Force and Position Control, Force-aware Imitation Learning}